godotengine/godot-website/collections/_article/rendering-priorities-september-2024.md

 * **Background pipeline compilation + Proper multi-threading in the RenderingDevice ([GH-90400](https://github.com/godotengine/godot/pull/90400)) (Ready to merge)**

-This work was finished during the 4.3 dev cycle, but due to the size and complexity we deferred merging it to 4.4.
+This work was finished during the 4.3 dev cycle, but we deferred merging it to 4.4 because of its size and complexity.
 As a reminder, this PR implements the concept of an "ubershader" which is basically a version of the shader that contains all features and is compiled at load time.
 We pair the ubershader with the ability to compile specialized shader pipelines in the background.
 This way when we draw a new object, instead of freezing and waiting for the pipeline to compile, we fallback on the ubershader and compile the specialized shader in the background.

 The early results are very promising.
 We are seeing reduced load times for large games as well as a reduction in shader pipeline compilation stutter when objects are seen for the first time.
-In fact, so far we are seeing no shader pipeline compilation stutters at run time.
+In fact, so far we are seeing no shader pipeline compilation stutters at run-time.

 * **BUGS (in progress, always)**